pavelbeard/django-access-timer-middleware/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```

-## How to use?
+## description

-The default access time to endpoints is 1 hour.
+The default access time to endpoints is 1 hour. <br/>
+After expiring access time you won't get some endpoint, then you will receive error 403.<br/>
 That value you can change in admin panel.
 Available the next values:
 <ul>